Mayfield & Ellastone

 Who are we?

 The group was first formed in 2002 and is now part of the West Midlands Ambulance Service.
-If a 999 call is made in our area, we are contacted and are usually first on scene.
+If a 999 call is made in our area, we are contacted and are usually first on scene, often while the 999 call handler is still on the line.
 Our trained responders can start treatment straight away but are always backed up by a professional paramedic and/or ambulance crew.

 All responders are local villagers who know their area well.
 Although we may be neighbours, rest assured that all details of any call-out remain totally confidential.